sudoblockio/icon-tracker/planning/infra.md

 ## Improved Logging with Alarms

 Current logging is not hooked up with any kind of alarm system.
 While we do have alarms setup on critical metrics that inform overall system health such as monitoring processing of blocks, it does not capture things such as DB issues.
-External API status codes are pinged which alarms are setup for but would be really helpful to be able to get an index of all status codes.
+External API status codes are pinged which alarms are set up for but would be really helpful to be able to get an index of all status codes along with origins to get stats on endpoint usage.

 ## Migrate to K8s to Bare Metal